-With just a couple of weeks to go until Ramadan, it is vital that we actively work on mentally, spiritually and physically preparing for the blessed month.
+With just a few days to go until Ramadan, it is vital that we actively work on mentally, spiritually and physically preparing for the blessed month.
 Ramadan is the time of year which is associated with righteousness and high imaan, but we cannot expect a miraculous boost of imaan as soon as Ramadan arrives.
 Rather we must take small steps to build up that imaan before Ramadan, so that we are ready to utilise the holy month in the best way possible.

 Here are 7 tips to help you do just that Inshaa Allah.

 Don’t wait till Ramadan to repent.
 Repent now and ask Allah to forgive your sins so that you go into Ramadan with no sins!

 Continuously say ‘Astaghfirullah’ whilst you’re walking, cooking, falling asleep etc. Make it a habit until it rolls off your tongue!

 2. Refrain from those little everyday unnoticeable sins

 Ramadan is a chance to leave those bad habits which we are so used to doing that we sometimes don’t even notice.
 Make a list of all the bad habits you need to leave before Ramadan and start working on them beforehand.
 When Ramadan comes, inshaAllah you will find it easy to leave those bad habits.

 3. Replace bad habits with good habits

 The Prophet (peace and blessings be upon him) said: “Fear Allah wherever you may be; follow up an evil deed with a good one which will wipe (the former) out, and behave good-naturedly towards people.”
 [At-Tirmidhi].